FuzionView/FV-Docs/source/ticketviewer.rst

    *FuzionView Ticket Viewer*

-The Ticket Info view displays basic ticket details and the facility owners that have been notified.
-Scroll down to see all available information.
+The Ticket Info view has the following tools and information:
+   1. Ticket Information - Ticket Number and Type.
+   2. Data Set Providers - the owners who provided the information and the count of features they manage.
+   3. Options for Downloading the ticket map information. *See the section below on Downloads*
+   4. Links to the GSOC Ticket and Help. *See the section below on GSOC Ticket*

 .. figure:: /_static/TicketInfo2.png
    :alt: The FuzionView Ticket Info
    :class: with-border